-3.1.4 Measuring Temperatures of a Zone in the Image (Square)
+3.1.4 Measuring Temperatures of a Zone in the Image (Area)

-The Square cursor option displays a square on the screen, with the maximum and minimum temperatures within the square also displayed.
-Use the directional buttons to move the square on the screen.
-You can also resize the square by pressing the up and left buttons simultaneously to reduce the size, or down and right to increase the size.
+The Area cursor option displays a square or rectangle on the screen, with the maximum and minimum temperatures within the area also displayed.
+When you select this option, you can choose whether the area is a square (default) or rectangle.
+Use the directional buttons to move the area on the screen.
+You can also resize the area by pressing the up and left buttons simultaneously to reduce the size, or down and right to increase the size.